 • The average time it takes a person to fall asleep is 7 minutes.

-• The right-hander chews most of the food on the right side of the jaw, and vice versa, the left-hander chews on the left.
+• A right-handed person chews most of the food on the right side of the jaw, and vice versa, a left-handed person chews on the left.

 • The aroma of apples and bananas helps the body lose weight.

-• The length of hair on the head, grown on average by a person during his life, is 725 kilometers.
+• The length of hair on the head grown by the average person during a lifetime is 725 kilometers.

 • Among people who can move their ears, only one third can move one ear.